Teeuwynn has been a game designer, author, and TV writer since her career began back in the '90s.

-Many Survivors suffer minor injuries, infections, serious bug bites, and dehydration.
+Many contestants suffer minor injuries, infections, serious bug bites, dehydration, and even intestinal issues.
 This article will cover the more serious injuries and accidents contestants have suffered in the game.
 Injuries and accidents are collected into loose groups, by type.

 Survivor is played in the jungles of many subtropical and tropical lands.
 Most recently, Survivor has filmed its seasons in Fiji.
 In such damp, warm conditions, infections are a constant concern.
 The following players have been taken out of the game due to staph, and other infections, that threatened life and limb.